We’ve put together some information to get you started which is also available online here: SRC How to Find Accomodation leaflet.

 Things you may want to be wary of are:

-- If you've been advised that you can’t see inside the property before renting it,
+- If you've been advised that you can’t see inside the property before sending money or renting it

 - If you are not given the full property address including flat position (if there is one).